Civil Service Fast Stream UK Guide (2026)

 uk civil service fast stream application process

-The process uses a variety of assessment formats, such as video, written exercises, and scenario-based activities, providing a dynamic insight into what it's like to be a Fast Streamer.
+The process uses a variety of assessment formats, such as video, written exercises, and scenario-based activities, each mirroring the kind of real-world tasks you'd handle on the job.

 Stage 1: Online Application